-Getting organized and being productive are almost always on the top of New Year’s resolution lists, particularly for small business owners.
-In fact, more than 60 percent of workers pledged to keep their business email and documents more organized in the new year, according to a recent survey by Intermedia, a communications services provider.
+Getting organized and being productive are almost always on the top of New Year’s resolution lists, particularly for business owners with a growing enterprise.
+In fact, more than 60 percent of workers pledged to keep their business email and documents more organized in the New Year, according to a recent survey by Intermedia, a communications services provider.

 Here are five of their top suggestions: